burstein-lab/DRAMMA/README.md

 ### 1. run_DRAMMA_pipeline.py

 This script executes all the steps needed to use the trained DRAMMA model on a given data: feature extraction, dataset creation out of all the samples' features, and applying the model on the dataset.
 Returns the label according to our ARG HMM DB, model probability score, and whether it passed the relevant model score thresholds (0.75 and 0.95, where 0.95 is more strict).
-The script assumes there are four files for each assembly - protein fasta, gff file, genes, and contig file (faa, gff, ffn, fa).
+The script assumes there are four files for each assembly - protein fasta, gff file, genes, and contig file ('*proteins.faa', '*.gff', '*genes.ffn', '*fa').

 ```
 python run_DRAMMA_pipeline.py <input_path> -out <output_path> --hmmer_path <path_to_hmmer> --mmseqs_path <path_to_mmseqs> --tmhmm_path <path_to_tmhmm> --model <path_to_model_pickle> [options]